Remembering Conrado Benítez, Cuban Literacy Teacher and Revolutionary

 Conrado Benítez, Cuban Literacy Teacher and Revolutionary Killed by Imperialist Backed Counter-Revolutionaries, January 5, 1961

-On January 5, 1961, 18 year old Conrado Benítez was brutally murdered along with peasant farmer Heliodoro Rodriguez in the Escambray mountains of Cuba by American backed counter-revolutionaries.
+On January 5, 1961, 18 year old Conrado Benítez was brutally murdered along with peasant farmer Heliodoro Rodriguez in the Escambray mountains of Cuba by US backed counter-revolutionaries.

 Benítez was a high school student who had volunteered to teach literacy in the Cuban countryside after the Cuban Revolution.